Prime Minister of Croatia: History

-Since independence

 During the period between 1990 and the next constitutional amendments in late 2000, Croatia had seven prime ministers.
 Following the January 2000 general election the winning centre-left coalition led by the Social Democratic Party amended the Constitution and effectively stripped the President of most of his executive powers, strengthening the role of the Parliament and the prime minister, turning Croatia into a parliamentary republic.
 The prime minister again (as before 1990) became the foremost post in Croatian politics.

 As of 2025 there have been 12 Prime Ministers who have chaired 16 governments since the first multi-party elections.
 Nine prime ministers were members of the Croatian Democratic Union during their terms of office, two were members of the Social Democratic Party and one was not a member of any political party.
 Since independence there has been one female prime minister (Jadranka Kosor).